tum-ens/mathprog-energy-models/README.md

 ### N minus 1

 This model finds the minimum cost network within a graph to redundantly connect a set of source to a set of demand points.
-"Redundantly" means that the resulting network is resilient against the failure of any single edge in the network, i.e. satisfying the ["N minus 1" criterion](https://emr.entsoe.eu/glossary/bin/view/ENTSO-E+Common+Glossary/N-1+Criterion).
+"Redundantly" means that the resulting network is resilient against the failure of any single edge in the network, i.e. satisfying the [N-1 Criterion](https://emr.entsoe.eu/glossary/bin/view/ENTSO-E+Common+Glossary/N-1+Criterion) common in electric grid design.

 ### SOforSG

 Storage Optimisation for Smart Grid.
-More explanation on [enerpymodelling.de](http://www.enerpymodelling.de/soforsg/).
+This model optimizes size and operation of a hypothetical lossless storage technology for electric energy.
+A given electricity demand must be satisfied from a) a cost-free (renewable) energy supply with intermittent characteristic or from b) purchase, i.e. buying of electricity from the grid for a time-dependent price.
+Find more explanation in [a dedicated blog post](http://www.enerpymodelling.de/soforsg/) that walks through the whole model.

 ### Startup and partial